Domestic Violence Orders of Protection

 - abuse to a vulnerable adult or child;

-- certain crimes against children; and/or
+- dangerous crimes against children, as defined by law; and/or

 Note: For the act to be considered domestic violence, you must have a specific relationship with the abuser, which is explained in Who can get an order of protection?